How to Set up Your New Law Firm Workspace

 Select your ideal work environment

-To do productive work, you need the right setup.
-Since each lawyer is different, you’ll want to understand your ideal work environment.
-It’s wise to think through what you need to be productive before investing in new furniture or technology.
+Since everyone is different, you’ll want to understand your ideal work environment.
+It’s wise to think through what you need to work most efficiently—before investing in any new furniture or technology.

-Do you prefer working in relative silence or with ambient noise in your environment?
-Do you enjoy working around others or in the comfort of your own home?
-Do you need dedicated workspaces or prefer switching up your environment every so often?
+For instance, do you prefer working in relative silence or with ambient noise in your environment?
+Do you enjoy being around others or in the comfort of your own home?
+Do you need dedicated workspaces or prefer switching up your environment?

-These questions will help you understand the location (home, office, shared office) and conditions that will allow you to do your best work (noise level, temperature, sunlight, etc.)
+These questions will help you understand the location (home, office, shared office) and conditions (noise level, temperature, sunlight) that will allow you to do your best work.
+Says successful lawyer, Adriana Linares:

 Chapter 7 quote Setting up your workplace

 Keep in mind that you will handle confidential client information.
-That’s why it’s important to be mindful of who’s around you if you choose to work in a shared office.
-Lock your computer every time you step away from your working space and try to sit with your back to a wall so others can’t see confidential client information on your screen.
+That’s why it’s important to be mindful of who else is around you.
+If you work in a shared office, be sure to:

 Setting Up Your Workspace Spot Illustration